 (f) Termination of Temporary Suspension.

-(1) On notification by Bar Counsel or the attorney that the conviction was reversed, the Court of Appeals shall vacate the order of temporary suspension, unless other grounds exist for the suspension to remain in effect.
+(1) On notification by Bar Counsel or the attorney that the conviction was reversed, the Supreme Court shall vacate the order of temporary suspension, unless other grounds exist for the suspension to remain in effect.

-(g) Action by the Court of Appeals.
-When a petition filed pursuant to section (c) of this Rule alleges the conviction of a serious crime and the attorney denies the conviction or intends to present evidence in support of a disposition other than disbarment, the Court of Appeals may (1) immediately suspend the attorney, (2) enter an order designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (3) enter any other appropriate order.
+(g) Action by the Supreme Court.
+When a petition filed pursuant to section (c) of this Rule alleges the conviction of a serious crime and the attorney denies the conviction or intends to present evidence in support of a disposition other than disbarment, the Supreme Court may (1) immediately suspend the attorney, (2) enter an order designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (3) enter any other appropriate order.
 The provisions of Rules 19-741 and 19-743 apply to an order under this section that disbars or suspends an attorney or that places the attorney on inactive status.

 (h) Time for Holding a Hearing.
 If, pursuant to section (g) of this Rule, the Court designates a judge to hold a hearing, the hearing shall be scheduled as follows: